Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 60: Docs: Update documentation for script to align with standards. at 2025-01-02 09:12:29
 * Commit 61: Refactor: Refactor code in data model to improve user experience. at 2025-01-02 15:13:26
 * Commit 62: Style: Update build config workflow to ensure stability. at 2025-01-03 10:16:35
+* Commit 63: Fix: Improve styling of tests for better maintainability. at 2025-01-06 12:02:56